dbos-inc/dbos-docs/docs/python/reference/contexts.md

 ) -> None
 ```

-Create and associate with this workflow an immutable event named `key` with value `value`.
+Create and associate with this workflow an immutable event with key `key` and value `value`.
 Can only be called from within a workflow.
-Events are immutable and attempting to emit an event twice from a given workflow instance will result in an error.
+Events are immutable and attempting to emit an event twice from a given workflow instance will error.

 **Parameters:**
-- `key`: The name to give the event.
+- `key`: The key of the event.
 - `value`: The value of the event.
 Must be serializable.

 ### get_event